Tax Credits: Payments

 TCTM08102 confirms that in a joint claim where one partner receives the WTC and the other CTC and the childcare element of WTC, the two payments can be made at different frequencies.
 For example WTC could be paid weekly and CTC (including the childcare element of WTC) four weekly.
 However, CTC and the childcare element of WTC must be paid together and cannot be paid at different frequencies.

 Where payment is made manually, HMRC can pay it at any frequency they believe is appropriate.

 When paying an award of tax credits, HMRC have a duty to ensure that ‘it shall be paid so far as possible in such amounts as will result in the person to whom payment is to be made receiving regular payments of similar amounts over the entire period of the award’.

 Prior to December 2010, claimants could choose whether they received payments weekly or four-weekly and could change between the two.
 In December 2010, HMRC introduced legislation to allow them to override the claimant’s choice where they deemed such a step necessary.
-It is likely HMRC will allow a change where there is a genuine reason and the claimant does not have a history of changing frequency.
+Our understandig is that HMRC will allow a change where there is a genuine reason and the claimant does not have a history of changing frequency.

 If the total amount of tax credits for an award period is less than £26.00, no payment will be made.

 For small sums (above £26.00), tax credits can be paid by way of a single payment at any time and in any manner HMRC consider appropriate.
 Small sums are where the total award equates to less than £2 a week.

 In recent years, HMRC have tightened up the rules on payments of tax credits and now require claimants to have a bank account in all but very exceptional cases.

 Normally tax credits are paid into a bank or building society account (including basic bank accounts) or credit union nominated by the claimant on the claim form.
 HMRC, however, do have the power to choose a different method of payment if they do not think the bank or other account they have been given is appropriate.